Extensions of k-regulous functions from two-dimensional varieties: Extending -flat functions

 Using (\ref{valuation_of_Q}), (\ref{valuation_of_R'}) and (\ref{valuation_of_QpiR'pi}) this gives us

 This implies the first part of (\ref{extension_goal}) finishing the proof:

-\end{proof} \end{thm} \begin{cor}[r$k$-flat extension] Let $X\subset Y$ and let $f$ be an r$k$-flat function on $X$.
-Then $f$ extends to a finite sum of r$k$-flat functions on $Y$. \begin{proof} By Theorem \ref{local_extension_theorem} and Proposition \ref{local_to_global_rk} for every $x\in X$ we can find a regular function $g$ such that $g(x)\neq0$ and $fg$ extends to a globally r$k$-flat function on $Y$.
+\end{proof} \end{thm} \begin{cor}[$\RR^k$-flat extension] Let $X$ be a subvariety of a variety $Y$ and let $f$ be an $\RR^k$-flat function on $X$.
+Then $f$ extends to a finite sum of $\RR^k$-flat functions on $Y$. \begin{proof} By Theorem \ref{local_extension_theorem} and Proposition \ref{local_to_global_rk} for every $a\in X$ we can find a regular function $g$ such that $g(a)\neq0$ and $fg$ extends to a globally $\RR^k$-flat function on $Y$.
 This means that

 so the Weak Nullstellensatz finishes the proof. \end{proof} \end{cor}